lydell/tiny-decoders/README.md

 - `"skip"`: Items that fail are ignored.
 This means that a decoded array can be shorter than the input array – even empty!
 And a decoded object can have fewer keys that the input object.
 Errors are pushed to the `errors` array, if present.
 (Not available for [field][fields], since skipping doesn’t make sense it that case.)
 - `{ default: U }`: The passed default value is used for items that fail.
 A decoded array will always have the same length as the input array, and a decoded object will always have the same keys as the input object.
 Errors are pushed to the `errors` array, if present.

-See the [tolerant decoding example](https://github.com/lydell/tiny-decoders/blob/master/examples/tolerant-decoding.test.ts) for more information.
+See the [tolerant decoding example](examples/tolerant-decoding.test.ts) for more information.

 ## Type annotations

-The obvious type annotation for decoders is `Decoder<T>`.
+The obvious type annotation for decoders is `: Decoder<T>`.
 But sometimes that’s not the best choice, due to TypeScript quirks!
 For [fields](#fields) and [fieldsAuto](#fieldsAuto), the recommended approach is:

 ```ts
 type Person = {